 That's bullshit.

-Next up: Barcelona, Berlin, London.
+nobody wants to end.
+Next up: Barcelona, Berlin, London, Costa Rica.

 The nurse who writes poetry in her car before her shift starts and needs a space where that matters